vallurumk/sheffield-bioinformatics-core.github.io/training/prostate-bioinformatics-2020-02-18.md

 Day 3

-- Survival Analysis
+- 09:30 - 11:15: Basic Medical Statistics and Survival Analysis in R
-- Single-cell RNA-seq
-- Spatial transcriptomics
+- 11:15 - 11:30: Single Cell RNA seq and Spatial Transcriptomics workflows in R "Teaser"
+- Coffee and Tea
+- 11:30 - 13:30: Title To be Announced
+- 13:30 - 14:30: LUNCH
+- 14:30 - 17:00: Bring your own data workshop (Optional)

 ## Feedback